-A wide range of optimization problem that arise in the real world can be modeled as maximizing a monotone submodular functions with respect to some constraints.
-One instance is the welfare maximization problem~\cite{DobzinskiS06, Feige06, Vondrak08} which is to find an optimal allocation of resources to agents where the utilities of the agents are submodular.
-Submodularity corresponds to the law of diminishing return in economy.
+Due to the presence of diminishing marginal values, a wide range of optimization problems that arise in the real world can be modeled as maximizing a monotone submodular function with respect to some feasibility constraints.
+One instance is the welfare maximization problem (see, e.g.,~\citealt{DobzinskiS06, Vondrak08, Feige06}), which is to find an optimal allocation of resources to agents where the utilities of the agents are submodular.
+Here, submodularity corresponds to the law of diminishing return in the economy (see~\citealt{Samuelson01}).

-Another application of this problem is capital budgeting in which a risk-averse investor with a limited budget is interested in finding the optimal investment in different projects~\cite{Weingartner63,AhmedA08}.
-The utility function of a risk averse investor is submodular.
-It is also naturally non-negative and monotone.
+Another application of this problem is capital budgeting in which a risk-averse investor with a limited budget is interested in finding the optimal investment portfolio over different projects (see, e.g.,~\citealt{Weingartner63,AhmedA08}).
+Risk aversion can be modeled by concave utility functions where, informally speaking, the utility of a certain expectation is higher than the expectation of the utilities of the corresponding uncertain outcomes.
+As argued by~\cite{AhmedA08}, the utility function of a risk-averse investor over a set of investment possibilities can be modeled by submodular functions.
+Such functions are also non-negative and monotone by nature.